 Introduction

 Annually, individuals in the United States (US) sustain 1.7 million traumatic brain injuries with 70-90% of all injuries classified as concussion (Arbabi et al., 2020).
 Between the years of 2010-2016, an average of 283,000 children aged < 18 years sought emergency department (ED) care for sports- and recreation-related TBIs with 45% of injuries resulting from contact sports (Sarmiento et al., 2019).
 The highest injury rates have been identified in males and children ages 10-14 and 15-17 years, and activities associated with the highest rates of ED visits include football, bicycling, basketball, playground activities, and soccer (Sarmiento et al., 2019).

-(Lowry et al., 2019)(Ransom et al., 2015)1Due to the high concussion rates in children and adolescents, it is imperative to understand the academic needs of students recovering from concussion to develop and implement effective interventions to efficiently return them to the classroom.
+Of similar concern is the temporary cognitive impairment and academic decline associated with concussions.
+Students with a sports and physical activity related concussion where more likely to report cognitive impairments and also reported a significant decrease in grade point average (Lowry et al., 2019).
+Students who reported greater severity of postconcussion symptoms were associated with more school related problems and worse academic effects (Ransom et al., 2015).
+Due to the high concussion rates in children and adolescents and the poor academic concerns, it is imperative to understand the academic needs of students recovering from concussion to develop and implement effective interventions to efficiently return them to the classroom.

 One aspect of particular importance to returning students to pre-injury academic performance is an understanding of how symptom severity mediates and moderates overall outcome following concussion as the most consistent predictor of concussion recovery is the number and severity of acute and subacute symptoms (Harmon et al., 2019; Iverson et al., 2017).
 Cognitive symptoms have been found to be more commonly associated with delayed symptom resolution than other types of concussion symptoms, highlighting the vulnerable academic state students are susceptible to after an injury (Grubenhoff et al., 2014).
 Sleep and headache-migraine symptoms additionally have been found to be reported with high levels of severity after an injury (Covassin et al., 2013; Ono et al., 2016), demonstrating the potential interaction of symptoms and the likelihood of students to present with overlapping clinical profiles after an injury (Harmon et al., 2019).
 Another consistency across the literature is the finding that females report higher symptom severity compared to their male counterparts (Baker et al., 2016; Covassin et al., 2012; Harmon et al., 2019; Iverson et al., 2017; Ono et al., 2016).
 There is less consensus as to whether females experience a longer recovery time than males (Baker et al., 2016; Ono et al., 2016), but the present state of the research on symptom profiles provides stakeholders with the necessary insight on acute concussion needs to develop and implement interventions that prevent chronic academic challenges.